stagehacks/stagehack-sACN/README.md

 	 // send as an array
 	this.send([255, 0, 0, 255]);

-	// send as key-value pairs
+	// or send as key-value pairs
 	this.send({
 	 	4: 255,
 	 	11: 150,